Ideas for Low-Cost Kids Ministry Events

 Game Show Disaster

-Fellowship hall becomes game show using stuff everyone knows.
+Fellowship hall becomes a game show using stuff everyone knows.
 Family Feud with church questions.
 Jeopardy with Bible categories.
 Minute to Win It with random supplies we found.

 Buzzers from dollar store bells.
 Scoreboard on whiteboard.
 Cheap prizes from party store clearance junk.